McWhorter School of Pharmacy

-The McWhorter School of Pharmacy is an American pharmacy school located in Birmingham, Alabama.
+The McWhorter School of Pharmacy is the pharmacy school of Samford University.
+It was established in 1927, closed in 1929 and reopened in 1932.
 The school offers a four-year Doctor of Pharmacy (Pharm.D) degree, and is nationally accredited by the ACPE.

 History

 McWhorter was established January 31, 1927 as the Howard College Department of Pharmacy as one of Samford University's ten schools, with a handful of students and a small number of faculty.
-It is named after R. Clayton McWhorter.

-The original School of Pharmacy opened in 1927 and closed in 1929 due to national economic difficulty and new accredidation requirements.
+The original School of Pharmacy opened in 1927 and closed in 1929 due to national economic difficulty and new accreditation requirements.
 In 1932, the School of Pharmacy reopened.

-Degree Programs

-McWhorter School of Pharmacy currently offers the following programs: